dwhieb/ling-ref/README.md

 # Reporting Issues
 Found a bug?
 Have a suggestion for improvement?
 Have a question?
 [Open an issue on GitHub.][12]

+# Running Tests

+Run `npm test` from the command line.
+This will run tests on the JavaScript portion of the library in Node, and then start a local server.
+Then navigate to `http://localhost:3000/` in your browser to view a sample reference list generated using the ling-ref library.
+Enter `Ctrl + C` on the command line to stop the server.

 <!-- LINKS -->
 [1]: https://github.com/dwhieb/ling-ref#readme
 [2]: https://danielhieber.com